karlos191/auction_site1/README.md

 - [x] the highest bid or Buy now becomes Purchase
 - [x] if the minimum amount has not been reached, there is no winner
 - [ ] Warning!
 For simplicity, you need to write a mechanism, that will be triggered each time you enter the site and will "close" auctions, that have ended (since the last visit to the site) and will select winners
-- [ ] (optional) with the help of a trainer you can try to use Celery

 ##Transaction Ratings
-- [ ] both the seller and the buyer can leave a rating and a comment
+- [x] both the seller and the buyer can leave a rating and a comment

 ##Auction observation
 - [x] logged in user can add auction to the watch list
 - [x] after entering the observed auction, this fact should be marked, e.g. with an inscription or a star image

 ##Project development
-- [ ] in its current form, the design is quite complicated
+- [x] in its current form, the design is quite complicated
-- [ ] developing the functionality is left to the Student (inspired by existing websites and own ideas)
+- [x] developing the functionality is left to the Student (inspired by existing websites and own ideas)

 ##Additional requirements
-- [ ] it is necessary to ensure an aesthetic and functional data presentation
+- [x] it is necessary to ensure an aesthetic and functional data presentation
-- [ ] data collected from users should be pre-validated
+- [x] data collected from users should be pre-validated